Subscribe to updates

 Alterations to Longford House Approved

-Permission has been granted for a change of use from office, retail, and service to include Use Class F1A (education) at Foundation, Dowding, Frant and Royal Victoria Houses, 31a, 31b & 51 The Pantiles, The Corn Exchange, and Sussex Mews.
-The application also includes the additional use of ground and basement floors of 31b as a hairdresser and the installation of glazed canopies.
+Permission was granted for a change of use from office, retail, and food and drink to Use Class E (commercial, business and service) and Use Class F1A (education) for several properties on The Pantiles: Foundation, Dowding, Frant and Royal Victoria Houses, 31a, 31b & 51 The Pantiles, The Corn Exchange (ground floor only), and Sussex Mews.
+The application also included the additional use of the ground and basement floors of 31b as a hairdresser and the construction of glazed canopies.
+The proposal was referred to committee as Tunbridge Wells Borough Council (TWBC) is the freehold landowner.
+Officers confirmed that no external changes were proposed to the buildings themselves and that the addition of F1A (education) use would enhance the range of facilities available.
+Councillor Hugo Pound proposed approval, seconded by Councillor Don Kent, which was unanimously approved.

 Advertisement Consent Granted for 27 The Pantiles